Therapists in 84115

 Clinical Social Work/Therapist, LCSW, RYT

-I work with folks who are struggling with anxiety, stress, burnout, perfectionism, people pleasing, shame, and grief—particularly women and femmes in early to middle adulthood who are navigating life transitions or experiencing a change in or loss of a relationship, role, or piece of their identity.
+I work with folks who are struggling with anxiety, stress, burnout, perfectionism, people pleasing, shame, trauma, and grief—particularly those in early to middle adulthood who are navigating life transitions or experiencing a change in or loss of a relationship, role, or piece of their identity.
+I am also passionate about supporting athletes navigating mental health.
 Things my clients often say: “I don’t know myself very well (or like myself very much).”
 “I feel stuck in my job/relationship/role (and don’t know how to make a change).”
 “I’m going through a transition and feel overwhelmed.”
 “I feel disconnected from myself/others.”

-I work with folks who are struggling with anxiety, stress, burnout, perfectionism, people pleasing, shame, and grief—particularly women and femmes in early to middle adulthood who are navigating life transitions or experiencing a change in or loss of a relationship, role, or piece of their identity.
+I work with folks who are struggling with anxiety, stress, burnout, perfectionism, people pleasing, shame, trauma, and grief—particularly those in early to middle adulthood who are navigating life transitions or experiencing a change in or loss of a relationship, role, or piece of their identity.
+I am also passionate about supporting athletes navigating mental health.
 Things my clients often say: “I don’t know myself very well (or like myself very much).”
 “I feel stuck in my job/relationship/role (and don’t know how to make a change).”
 “I’m going through a transition and feel overwhelmed.”
 “I feel disconnected from myself/others.”

 View